Small business insurance and car accidents: Are you covered?

-Whether you’re driving for Uber, ferrying yourself from various clients’ offices for meetings and consultations, shipping and delivering packages, or renting an occasional vehicle on a business trip, you may be exposed to vehicle claims.
+Whether you’re driving for Uber, traveling to clients’ offices for meetings and consultations, shipping and delivering packages, or renting vehicles for business trips, you may be exposed to vehicle claims.

 Here’s the thing many business owners don’t realize: personal auto insurance policies often exclude claims that happen while a driver is acting in a work capacity.
 So if one of your employees is driving to a client’s office to deliver a presentation and gets into an accident, their personal auto policy may not cover the damages.